ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 ## Step 1: Download the pre-built connector app package from Github

-The first step is to download the source code for the Twitter sample connector app that will use a Twitter API to connect to your Twitter account and extract Twitter data so you can import it to Office 365.
+The first step is to download the source code for the Twitter sample connector app that will use a Twitter API to connect to your Twitter account and extract data so you can import it to Office 365.

 1. Go to [this GitHub site](https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases).
 2. Under the latest release, click the **SampleConnector.zip** file.